 In the meantime, to make sure the products are readily available around the state, the company has developed a delivery system.
 For a $75 minimum purchase they will deliver to anywhere in the state of Michigan.
 Otherwise, there is a modest $6.50 shipping cost.

-Knowing that contractors are often on a tight schedule, those in Wayne, Oakland and Macomb Counties, can have same day delivery.
+Knowing that contactors are often on a tight schedule, those in Wayne, Oakland and Macomb Counties, can have same day delivery.
 Outside of that region, 2-day delivery is available.